meilisearch/documentation/reference/api/settings.md

 Reset the searchable attributes of the index to the default value.
 The index [`uid`](/learn/core_concepts/indexes.md#index-uid) is required.

-#### Default value

-All attributes found in the documents added to the index.

 #### Example

 <CodeSamples id="reset_searchable_attributes_1" />